Do you have broken voice memo files? You can fix those files by yourself. I will show you the steps in this article.

 If you want us to repair your corrupted files, please send email to email@example.com

-The price depends on the recording length recovered:
+The price depends on the recording length recovered as shown below:

 You can pay the fee via PayPal.